-Page Six Reports That Bill Cosby Is Accepting The Reality Of Prison And Is Preparing Himself For It
+Bill Cosby Is Accepting The Reality Of Prison And Is Preparing Himself For It, ‘Page Six’ Reports

 The verdict was announced on Thursday to the shock of many.
 Cosby told Page Six that “this is what they wanted” and explained that he may soon have to go to what he calls “that place.”
 The publication shared that the entertainment legend has kept an open line of communication throughout the trial and retrial because it did not appear to him that the media was interested in telling his side of the story.

-“When they send me to that place, I want you to be there to tell my story because it seems no one is listening, no one wants the real story,” Cosby said.
+“When they send me to that place, I want you to be there to tell my story because it seems no one is listening, no one wants the real story.”

 Cosby’s representatives expressed a similar frustration in a press conference after closing arguments had been given and the case was given to the jury.
 Judge Steven O’Neill ruled against the defense motions to have some critical pieces of evidence admitted into the record including testimony from a 2005 deposition in the initial Constand lawsuit.